SDraw/ml_mods_cvr/ml_prm/README.md

 Available additional parameters for AAS animator:
 * **`Ragdolled`:** defines current ragdoll state; boolean.
   * Note: Can be set as local-only (not synced) if starts with `#` character.

+# World restriction
+World creators can restrict ragdolling by creating empty game object with name `[RagdollRestriction]` anywhere in scene.

 # Unity Editor Script
 You can also trigger the ragdoll via animations on your avatar.
 To do this you need: